Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 73% of the people in their flash poll right after the speech said they liked it.

-Bush did good job.
+Bush did a good job.

-You could he did he had to discredit his own poll before giving the result because he couldn't stand the number.
+He had to discredit his own poll before giving the result because he couldn't stand the number.

 Or somebody at CBS, we always associate these things with the anchors, but there are countless people behind the scenes writing these words on the teleprompter, producing these newscasts and shows.

-Remember, it's a product and is like any other product gets packaged and produced.
+Remember, it's a product, and is like any other product gets packaged and produced.

-It's sometimes what not in there.
+It's sometime what not in there.

-Dingy Harry had to get in on this, pretending to be a member of the drive by media.
+Dingy Harry had to get in on this, pretending to be a member of the Drive-By Media.

 He spoke to the press late yesterday about the president's poll numbers.